 The situation with COVID-19 is changing rapidly and the Government has announced measures to help slow the spread of the disease;

-We are currently at Level 3 on the government alert system and on Wednesday will move to Level 4.
+On March 25 New Zealand will move to Alert Level 4.
 This alert will be in place for a minimum 4 weeks.

 As a Ministry of Health funded programme the SCIP is considered an Essential Service and so we continue to function.